Add To Favorites

 Beautiful poetry, art, and music are such wonderful ways to express your ideas and feelings.
 For brilliant Swirls and Smiles try Crayola Ultra Clean Washable Markers.

 Read poetry or listen to music that describes emotions such as anger, love, fear, anticipation, frustration, sadness, or happiness.
-Ask students what words poets use to convey their feelings?
+Ask students to provide words that poets use to convey feelings.
 How do musical melodies, beats, and words evoke a mood?

 Invite students to find a poem or song that expresses their feelings.
 Or students may write personal poems or music describing emotions that they have experienced.
 Challenge students to use new and interesting words and melodies.